 Adventures, they come in all shapes and sizes and locations.
 Recently a river trip provided adventures and metaphorical thoughts.
-How’s that for excitement?!
+An opportunity to consider how life really is so much more about the journey than the destination.

 Rapids and Rocks, Adventures Oh My